Impact of GST: Invoice, Simplified Tax System and Reduce Compliance Burden

 Negative Impacts of GST

 Even though GST reform eliminates various disadvantages of the previous tax regime, it still presents several new hurdles for businesses.
-After discussions with multiple stakeholders, the GST tax laws are constantly updated and amended.
+After discussing with multiple stakeholders, authorities constantly update and amend the GST tax laws.
 Transitioning to the new taxation system poses numerous challenges for the SMEs in India.
 Further, the rules don’t clearly define several digital operations that are becoming increasingly common in India and other countries.
-The negative impacts of GST must also be addressed so that experts can work on creating a perfect tax regimen.
+Authorities must address the negative impacts of GST so that experts can create a perfect tax regimen.

 ❖ Multiple Registration Requirements

 The GST regimen expects businesses to register in each state where they operate.
-Companies that conduct pan-India operations selling goods and supplies to multiple states must register multiple times.
-The registration process can be completed online, but small business owners who want to expand their operations may find it cumbersome.
+Consequently, companies that conduct pan-India operations and sell goods and supplies to multiple states must complete multiple registrations.
+Small business owners can complete the registration process online, but those looking to expand their operations may find it cumbersome.

 ❖ Return Filing Requirements

 The monthly, quarterly, and annual filing requirements mean businesses must submit their returns 36 times per year.
-All the books must be closed on a monthly basis.
+As a result, all the books must be closed on a monthly basis.
 This means that companies need a finance department to handle accounts and books around the clock.
 Digital GST billing software such as CaptainBiz will enable businesses to track records and accounts easily.
 However, this requires business owners to have technical skills in managing the online GST return filing system.

 Registered businesses can claim their input tax credit only after filing returns.
 Also, your customers can claim their ITC only if you submit timely invoices.
 Not filing returns on time incurs heavy penalties and interest on penalties.
 It can also affect the compliance rating of businesses.